- Getting the Metal Gear Solid 5 crash on startup will keep you from experiencing the game.

-- Click File > Settings.
+- Click File, then Settings.

 - On the left side choose Downloads.

 - In most cases, it’s best to choose a location that is closest to you.

-Solution 12 – Lower Screen Filtering
+12. Lower Screen Filtering

 If you have this problem, you just need to lower Screen Filtering from Very High to High and this problem should be resolved.

-Solution 13 – Change key assignments
+13. Change key assignments

-If this happens to you, only solution is to press Alt + Tab and restart the game.
+If this happens to you, the only solution is to press Alt + Tab and restart the game.
 Another workaround is to assign all key commands to one key that you won’t ever press on your keyboard.

-Solution 14 – Install Media Feature Pack for Windows 10
+14. Install Media Feature Pack for Windows 10

 - Open Steam and go to your game Library.

-- Find Metal Gear Solid 5, right click it, and from the menu choose Properties.
+- Find Metal Gear Solid 5, right-click it, and from the menu choose Properties.